 What We Do

 For example, in eastern Nepal, based on our initial consultations with the local villagers, we created the world’s first community-based monitoring of a red panda population called Project Punde Kundo.
-In this program we have employed 37 local villagers to monitor their community forests and educate their community forest users about red panda and asked them what they needed in order to preserve their forests.
-With our other non-profit partners we then support the management and creation of community-based organizations that fulfill these needs.
-To date we have also supported medicinal plant growing, livestock management and improved breeds and reforestation efforts.
-Our long-term goal is for community capacity to be reached and community-based organizations to be self-managed without requiring our assistance.
+In this program we have employed 42 local villagers as Forest Guardians to monitor local “community forests”, educate community forest user groups (CFUG’s) about red panda conservation, and work with them to achieve their forest preservation goals.

-In order to conduct our work, 80% of your donations go directly to managing these activities and support our conservation efforts around the world.
+80% of your donations go directly to managing these activities and support our conservation efforts around the world.
 The other 20% is used to support our administrative costs in the United States and Nepal.
 We work with many enthusiastic volunteers to keep costs at a minimum.
-We thank you for your support in enabling us to make a difference for red panda and local communities.
+We thank you for your support in enabling us to make a difference for red pandas and local communities.